Libensemble/libensemble/docs/known_issues.rst

 * libEnsemble may hang on systems with matching probes not enabled on the native fabric, like on Intel's Truescale (TMI) fabric for instance.
 See the :doc:`FAQ<FAQ>` for more information.
+* We currently recommended running in Central mode on Bridges as distributed runs are experiencing hangs.